GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/decouple-systems.md

   return true
     {{< / highlight >}}

-    Typically, returning `bool` values like this in order to validate a successful execution is a decent idea. _So keep in mind once more, these are just guidelines!_
+Sometimes returning `bool` values like this in order to validate a successful execution is a decent idea.

-This way, we can encapsulate signal connections in the related nodes instead of managing them in the code of some parent script, like `Game`.
+_Keep in mind these are just guidelines!_

 ### Know when to break the guidelines